 SmartAsset’s interactive map highlights the places across the country that have experienced the least inflation over the past decade.
 Zoom between states and the national map to see the places that have been the most resistant to inflation over ten years.

-We determined the cost of living for each location by looking at the price for a basket of goods.
+Methodology We determined the cost of living for each location by looking at the price for a basket of goods.
 The goods included basics like milk, shampoo and rent.
-We did this for both 2006 and 2016.
+We did this for both 2007 and 2017.
 We also calculated the average per capita personal income for each city for both years.